Training Adaptive Reconstruction Networks for Blind Inverse Problems: Numerical experiments

 \section{Numerical experiments}

 The numerical experiments are divided in two sections.
-In the first section \ref{sec:family_therapy_MRI} we compare the benefits and drawbacks of training model-based networks on a family of operators.
-We consider the training of a denoising network and of an unrolled proximal gradient network for MR image reconstruction.
-The experiments are conducted in a simplified framework where the constraints and the sensitivity maps are not taken into account.
+In the first section \ref{sec:family_therapy} we compare the benefits and drawbacks of training model-based networks on a family of operators.

 In the second section \ref{sec:blind:xp}, we illustrate that training model-based networks on a family of operators allows solving blind inverse problems.
-The experiments are carefully conducted on the three applications: MRI, CT and image deblurring with an unrolled ADMM \cite{sun2016deep} with $K=5$ iterations.
-The MRI experiments in this part take into account both the constraints and the sensitivity maps.
+The experiments are carefully conducted on the three applications: MRI, CT and image deblurring with an unrolled ADMM \cite{sun2016deep}.